-Gain Element Description File Documentation Secondary Education High School Diploma/Equivalent/GED As evidenced by documentation of attainment of a High School Diploma, Equivalent or GED.
-Copy of the Credential Educational Function Level (EFL) Achievement As evidenced by one or more EFL gain on an accepted pre/post assessment.
+Gain Element Description File Documentation Secondary Education Educational Function Level (EFL) As evidenced by one or more EFL gain on an accepted pre/post assessment.
 Copy of the DOL approved assessment delivered during the program year which depicts the EFL gain from the previous assessment.
+Achievement As Evidenced by passing a subtest on a State-recognized high school equivalency examination (GED).
+Copy of the GED subtest.
+High School Diploma/Equivalent/GED As evidenced by documentation of attainment of a High School Diploma, Equivalent or GED.
+Copy of the Credential